haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

     if 'manager' in role:
         return 'Manager'

-# From version 11.0.11-pro, you can parse all AD roles.
+# From version 11.0.11-pro, you can define the following function
+# to calculate a role from the role_list.
 def ldap_role_list_mapping(role_list):
     if not role_list:
         return ''